-We want our diverse community requirements met Action Result Status We will do this by monitoring and researching der nographic trends to assist in planning for residents needs Undertake and update demographic data and trends annually.
+We want our diverse community requirements met Action Result Status We will do this by monitoring and researching de We will do this by monitoring and researching demographic trends to assist in planning for residents needs Undertake and update demographic data and trends annually.
 Revise website on demographic data and trends.
 Continue to update CardiStats so all data is current and relevant.
 Demographic data and trends updated each month and advocacy factsheets developed.
 CardiStats data updated regularly as information is released and social research is undertaken and findings reported.
 Current and relevant information provided to Senior Leadership Team when required so that data is current at all times.
-Achieved We will do this by promoting access to a mix of ho ousing types to cater for the varying needs of people Identify partnership opportunities and commence development of a demonstration social housing project in the shire.
+Achieved We will do this by promoting access to a mix of h ousing types to cater for the varying needs of pe eople Identify partnership opportunities and commence development of a demonstration social housing project in the shire.
 Partnership opportunities have been identified with a number of housing associations and providers.
 Achieved Discussions underway with regard to developing affordable housing in the shire.
-We will do this by supporting opportunities for parand tourism ticipation in a diverse range of artistic and cultural pursuits In conjunction with the Public Art coordination team, deliver public art works at prominent sites across shire, focusing on Central Ward.
+We will do this by supporting opportunities for pa pursuits and tourism rticipation in a diverse range of artistic and cult ural In conjunction with the Public Art coordination team, deliver public art works at prominent sites across shire, focusing on Central Ward.
 Artwork in Main Street, Pakenham completed and officially unveiled May 2017.
 Ongoing Cardinia Arts Facility - design the facility.
 Detailed design completed.
 Achieved Cardinia Arts Facility - seek external funding to support the construction program.
 Discussion held with the Victorian Government regarding Growth Area Infrastructure Contributions (GAIC) funding in March 2017.
 Achieved Funding of Stage 1 listed as a priority project for Cardinia Shire as part of the advocacy by the Interface Councils Group.
 Council plans to apply for \$4 million in grant funding under the Victorian Government's Growing Suburbs Fund in 2017-18.